-And is there a potential for coverage expansion under the Affordable Care Act’s 10 essential health benefits?
-Unfortunately probably not.
+And is there a potential for coverage expansion under the Affordable Care Act’s 10 essential health benefits (EHB)?
+Unfortunately, probably not.
 Though the seventh EHB, “rehabilitative and habilitative and medical devices," is interpreted by hearing care advocates to include hearing aids, the interpretation varies from state to state.
 What sets the standard for interpretation, then?
 The state’s “benchmark plan," which is the second-lowest priced plan available within a state health insurance exchange.
-And unfortunately if the benchmark plan doesn’t consider hearing aids to be essential medical devices, the other plans follow suit.
+And unfortunately, if the benchmark plan doesn’t consider hearing aids to be essential medical devices, the other plans follow suit.

 Fortunately, baby boomers tend to be more vocal about their needs and desires than previous generations.
-It may take their collective voice to bring hearing health issues to the forefront, and Murphy thinks that is a strong possibility.
+The current political climate brings plenty of uncertainty about affordable health care in America, and it may take our collective voice to bring hearing health issues to the forefront.
+Murphy thinks that is a strong possibility.

 “I think that hearing and hearing health issues just have to be brought up to that same level of conversation in our society,” he said.
 “That’s what’s going to trigger insurance companies and congress to consider the kind of changes that would put it on par with these other issues.”

-Insurance isn't the only financial assistance available for hearing aids.
-To read more about your options or national organizations which may provide help in obtaining hearing devices, visit our informative page on insurance and financial assistance options for hearing aids!
+Fortunately for those who qualify, insurance isn't the only financial assistance available for hearing aids.
+To read more about your options or national organizations which may provide help in obtaining hearing devices, visit our informative page on insurance and financial assistance options for hearing aids.